 The 4,465 square meter primary health care clinic is situated on a 32,808 square meter plot with enough land for expansion.
 The land is owned by the Ministry.
 Proposed for rehabilitation in 2018, the hospital will provide multi-profile primary and secondary services with a wide range of outpatient and inpatient medical and surgical specialties, as well as 24-hour emergency services, all up to and including the secondary level.

-Existing operations at the clinic cost approximately GEL 3,600,000.
+Existing operations at the clinic cost approximately GEL 3,600,000. annually

 Project(s) Justification